With God on Our Side (song): Lyrics

-Now I ask the question / Was God on our side?
+Now I ask the question, was God on our side?

-The words from the song "whether Judas Iscariot had God on his side" inspired Tim Rice to write the lyrics of Jesus Christ Superstar from Judas's perspective.
+Tim Rice later said he was inspired by the song's lyric, "You'll have to decide / Whether Judas Iscariot / Had God on his side", to include Judas's perspective in Jesus Christ Superstar.

 Allegation of plagiarism

-The melody of "With God on Our Side" is essentially identical to the traditional Irish folk song "The Merry Month of May", which was also used by Dominic Behan in his song "The Patriot Game".
+The melody of "With God on Our Side" is essentially identical to the traditional English folk song "The Merry Month of May", which was used by Dominic Behan in his song "The Patriot Game".
 The opening verse is also similar to the second verse of Behan's song in which the narrator gives his name and age.
 Behan criticized Dylan publicly by claiming the melody as an original composition and took the view that the provenance of Dylan's entire body of work must consequently be questioned.
-Critic Sean Wilentz suggested that Dylan had operated in the same folk tradition as Behan had in writing the song and borrowing the melody.
-Furthermore, at the 1963 Newport Folk Festival, Dylan himself acknowledged that he was inspired to write the song after hearing a rendition of "The Patriot Game" sung by Liam Clancy, acknowledging the origins of the song's melody.
+Historian Sean Wilentz suggested that Dylan had operated in the same folk tradition as Behan had when writing the song and borrowing the melody.
+Furthermore, at the 1963 Newport Folk Festival, Dylan himself acknowledged that he was inspired to write the song after hearing a rendition of "The Patriot Game" sung by Liam Clancy, thus admitting the origins of the song's melody.